Coated black carbon finding makes Earth system models much more accurate

 The team discovered that the average timescale for internal black carbon mixing is three hours, as opposed to the 24-hour average timescale that scientists previously believed.
 Internal mixing processes govern how black carbon interacts with other constituents in the atmosphere.

-Why this matters: Fresh black carbon repels water, but as black carbon ages it can get coated by water-attracting inorganic materials, such as sulfate, which allow it to absorb moisture and eventually become precipitation.
+Why this matters: Fresh black carbon repels water, but as black carbon ages it can get coated by water-attracting inorganic materials, such as sulfate, which allow black carbon to absorb moisture and eventually become precipitation.
 This faster mixing with inorganic materials promotes black carbon rainout and reduces its atmospheric lifetime and transport to polar regions in Earth system models.

 LA-UR-25-28707